MinghaoChen25/Column_PBR_dataset_ICEE_2024/README.md

 - **`Column_PBR_dataset.csv`**: The main dataset containing all variables related to microalgae cultivation in column PBRs.
 - **`analysis_code.ipynb`**: A Jupyter Notebook that includes analysis scripts used in the research.
 This code was used to generate the visualizations and results presented at ICEE 2024.
 - **`LICENSE`**: The license under which the dataset is shared.

-## Data Sources

-The dataset was compiled from various reputable sources, including peer-reviewed journals and scientific publications from Elsevier, ACS, and others.
-A detailed list of sources can be found in the `data_sources.md` file.

 ## Usage